Guide to Work, Study, Travel and Living Abroad

 3) Car Rentals

 Car rentals are the best bet for the independent traveler.
-It is also the ideal means of seeing as much as possible of the scenic beauty and wildlife in South Africa’s game parks.
+It is also the ideal means of seeing the scenic beauty and wildlife in South Africa's game parks as much as possible.
 It is wise to shop around.
 Numerous car hire companies operate in South Africa, for example:

 Worth noting when driving in South Africa: